kristianka/SWAP/README.md

 ## Running

+### Setup

+- Copy `.env.example` to `.env` files in root, frontend and all service folders
-See individual service folders for instructions.
+- See individual service folders for install and development run instructions.
+- Or just run `docker compose up` after setting up environment values.

 ## Session Isolation